Delta pilot on Minneapolis-to-San Francisco flight arrested on arrival for alleged child sexual assault

 "It was shocking and unnerving," she added.

-Bhagwagar was jailed on five counts of oral copulation with a child under 10 years of age.
+Bhagwagar was jailed on five counts involving a child under 10 years of age.
 He was being held at the Martinez Detention Facility on $5 million bail, the Sheriff's Office said.

 Anyone with any information about the case was asked to contact the Contra Costa County Sheriff's Investigation Division at (925) 313-2600.
 Tips can be sent anonymously to tips@so.cccounty.us or by calling (866) 846-3592.